 - Do you know enough to help me long term or should I anticipate hiring someone for maintenance (Website & server), custom coding, graphics, etc?

-Something else to be mindful of - Web designers who 'build' a Website using a template likely have the best intentions, however this strategy does a huge disservice to their clients by unintentionally leaving issues in place that should be handled before delivery.
-The two most prevalent...
+Anyone who 'builds' a Website using a template likely has the best intentions, however this strategy can become a disservice to the client by unintentionally leaving issues in place that should be resolved before making the site live.
+The most prevalent...

 - Page load times exceeding 5 seconds (less than 3 is ideal).
-This is almost always caused by content and server-side assets (files & scripts) that were not optimized.
+This is almost always caused by content and server-side assets such as files and scripts that were not optimized, and is important because of how it impacts mobile visitors and search engine ranking.

-- Mobile layout not tested.
-Leaving everything plus the sink on a page forces even the most patient mobile viewer to see content that should only be visible on a much larger screen.
+- Untested mobile layout.
+Leaving everything plus the refrigerator on a page forces even the most patient mobile viewer to wait for content that should only be visible on a much larger screen.
+Since mobile visitors are typically looking for information on an impulse, it's not the best strategy to include every bit of content for smaller resolutions.

 Learning the fundamentals of Website development takes time, so I can understand why most Web designers prefer to to push templates - slick advertising like "Loved by 20k," "#1 selling theme of all time," and "Streamlined installation" are very tempting when your only strategy is to make a quick buck.
 However these $30 - $150 pre-designed Websites, which are coded by Website developers to satisfy every online itch, typically come with issues the client will have to pay to resolve long after their Website goes live.